The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Mechanistic Insights into the Alignment Process

 \section{Mechanistic Insights into the Alignment Process}

-Having established FSRL as an effective alignment method, we now leverage its primary advantage: interpretability.
+Having established that FSRL successfully captures the optimization signal, we now leverage its primary advantage: interpretability.
 To analyze the policy at a conceptual level, we developed an automated pipeline to classify SAE features based on their text-based explanations.
-We focus on two primary categories: alignment features, which encompass abstract concepts such as ethics, safety, and honesty, and style features, which relate to text structure, punctuation, and formatting.
-This automated process was validated against manual annotations, achieving a Matthews Correlation Coefficient of 0.448 for alignment features and 0.764 for style features, indicating a reliable agreement with human judgment (details in Appendix~\ref{app:feature_classification}).
+We focus on two categories: \textbf{alignment features}, which encompass abstract concepts such as ethics, safety, and honesty; and \textbf{style features}, which relate to structural presentation elements like markdown syntax, list formatting, and punctuation.
+This automated process was validated against manual annotations, achieving reliable agreement with MCC scores ranging from 0.448 to 0.764 (details in Appendix~\ref{app:feature_classification}).

 \paragraph{Examining Feature Activations} To understand how the adapter uses different types of features, we examine the composition of its feature activations.
-A simple raw count of active features is misleading.
-The FSRL adapter outputs a steering vector with an average $\ell_0$ norm of approximately 360, far denser than the SAE's baseline of 21.
-With such a large increase in total activations, the raw count of features from any given category would be artificially inflated, as more noisy or common features would fire purely by chance, obscuring the adapter's actual steering intent.
-To create a robust metric that corrects for this effect, we therefore analyze the composition of the active feature set at each token: the proportion of active features belonging to a given category.
+The FSRL adapter outputs a steering vector with an average $\ell_0$ norm of 95 for the 2B model and 58 for the 9B model (compared to the SAE baselines of 73 and 130).
+The 9B adapter is significantly sparser than its underlying SAE, while the 2B adapter is slightly denser.
+Given these distinct shifts in density, a simple raw count of active features can be misleading.
+We therefore analyze the proportion of active features belonging to a given category at each token, relative to the base SAE's activation patterns.

-We measured this composition across three distinct contexts from our preference dataset: activations from the input prompt tokens, from the tokens of chosen responses, and from the tokens of rejected responses.
-As summarized in Table~\ref{tab:steering_vs_sae_results}, this analysis reveals a consistent strategy: the adapter learns to decrease the proportional activation of both alignment and style features relative to the baseline.
-This pattern's uniformity across all three conditions suggests the learned policy is general, applying the same high-level strategy regardless of whether it is generating a winning or losing continuation.
-This behavior contrasts with that of a simpler, amplification-only ReLU-based adapter, which instead learns to increase the proportional activation of style features by 2-4\% (see Appendix~\ref{app:relu_adapter_analysis}).
-This dependency on adapter architecture highlights the need for causal analysis.